 Entrants should note that it is a condition of registration with the University that they accept liability for their tuition fees.

+You will receive your card during Orientation.
 This card is also your library borrowing card, and it is a swipe card which will give you access to University buildings, such as the open-access computer classrooms.

 Information for students with a disability or learning difficulty.